 The 2020 Lunar New Year will be remembered for more than just the year of the rat.
-In addition to celebrating the New Year with family, China also has its hands full containing the outbreak of the Novel Coronavirus.
+In addition to celebrating the New Year with family, China also had its hands full containing the outbreak of the Novel Coronavirus.
+The economic impact of the Coronavirus can be felt around the world.
 On 23rd January, the Wuhan’s Government decided to seal off the city from all outside contact in an effort to stop the spread of the Coronavirus.
 Since then, other cities in China have decided to cancel public events and citizens are suggested to stay at home.
 In a few short weeks, the streets of Chinese cities went from bustling with traffic and pedestrians to eerily empty.
 As the virus spreads, many cities in the coastal province of Zhejiang are now also getting sealed off.
 To prevent more spread, a majority of Chinese are cooped up in their homes.
 While Wuhan fights the virus, Chinese people are fighting off boredom.
 Lets look at the Chinese daily life during the coronavirus outbreak

 Weibo (similar to Twitter) is the most popular social media platform which enables Chinese people to share and discuss up-to-date information regarding the Novel Coronavirus in China.
 According to Weibo, on February 4, 2020, approximately 13 out of 23 topics are about the Novel Coronavirus in China.
 In addition to the information of the Novel Coronavirus, topics related to as celebrities, like Kobe Bryant’s death, are being discussed on Weibo.
 Some topics reaching over 1 million reads per minute.